ng-packagr/ng-packagr/.github/ISSUE_TEMPLATE.md

 #### Expected Behaviour

-_for bugs: please describe what behaviour or result you expected_
+_A bug: please describe what behaviour or result you expected_

-_for features: do you have a first draft or an idea how to implement?_
+_A feature: do you have a first draft or an idea how to implement?_

 #### Version Information

 ```
+$ node_modules/.bin/ng-packagr --version
 ng-packagr: x.y.z
 @angular/*: x.y.z
 typescript: x.y.z